angelol/lgtm/implementation-plan.md

 - Repository detection and GitHub repository parsing
 - Authentication system with GitHub OAuth and token support
 - Secure credential storage with platform-specific keychain integration
+- GitHub API client with Octokit integration
+- Error handling and rate limiting for GitHub API
+- Repository service for repository information and PR management

 ## MANDATORY Instructions for AI Agent
 These instructions are REQUIREMENTS that MUST be followed without exception: